sinatraXX/Affine-Cipher/README.md

-# Affine-Cipher
+# ✨ Affine Cipher ✨
+## 📎 Subject: Network Cryptography
+## 📖 Project Backstory
-A simple program encrypting and decrypting text with affine cipher
+This program is actually a part of my final exam project.
+The lecturer asked us to write a simple program for encrypting and decrypting a text with affine cipher.
+We also were asked to make our own documentation on it.